jakelever/swc-machine-learning-short/_episodes/03-classifier.md

 ~~~
 {: .language-python}

-The training performance certainly looks like amazing, but the test performance is really what we care about.
+The training performance certainly looks like amazing, but the validation performance is what matters for now.

 ~~~
-pred_test = clf.predict(features_test)
+pred_validation = clf.predict(features_validation)
-print(calcAccuracy(target_test,pred_test))
+print(calcAccuracy(target_validation,pred_validation))
 ~~~
 {: .language-python}